azoff/overscroll/README.md

         - The cursor to use when hovering over the overscrolled element.
 For options, see <http://tinyurl.com/4g2qpnx>
 	* `options.cursor` `{String: 'auto'}`
         - The scroll direction of the overscrolled element, by default it will auto-detect the available directions.
 You can also restrict direction by setting this property equal to 'vertical' or 'horizontal'
+    * `options.cancelOn` `{String: ""}`
+		- An optional jQuery selector to ignore on drag events.
+Note: must match an element inside the overscrolled element.
     * `options.wheelDirection` `{String: 'vertical'}`
         - The direction scrolled when the mouse wheel is triggered.
 Options are 'horizontal' for left/right scrolling and 'vertical' for up/down scrolling.
     * `options.wheelDelta` `{Number: 20}`